jillesvangurp/presentation-test-performance/slides.md

 - 🎲 **Randomize test data** Unique IDs prevent collisions
 - 🚫 **No Cleaning** Don’t clean between tests
 - 🔄 **Poll, don’t sleep** Check until stuff passes, instead of sleeping.
+  - Allows other threads to do productive things.
 - 🧩 **Embrace Flakiness** These are the bugs you want to find.
 Deflakification makes your system better.
+  - Running with more threads than your CPU invites failures you’ll want to catch early.
+  - Abuse your tests as a stress test and find the breaking points.
 - 💡**DRY Tests** Don't Repeat Yourself.
 Avoid copy paste.
 Invest time in writing shorter tests.
+  - Makes it easier to add more tests

 > This works on any kind of backend system.
 ---